We now have as a primitive operation that the Fourier transform

 quantum computer.
 Note that while the Fast Fourier transform on a conventional

-computer takes of order steps, on a quantum computer the Fast Fourier
+steps, on a quantum computer the Fast Fourier

 transform of the state (note this is of the state, not of a collection of